KDE/documentation-develop-kde-org/content/hig/introduction/convergence.md

 ---

+KDE's objective is to design optimized convergent software.

-The design of KDE software, and by extension the KDE HIG, is made with convergence in mind. *Convergence* means that a piece of software\'s user interface can immediately adapt its user experience to the particularities of each type of device that it can run on (desktop, laptop, tablet, phone, etc).
+**Optimized convergence** means that the application's user interface can dynamically adapt its user experience to the form factor of each type of device that it runs on.
+For example, desktop, laptop, tablet, phone, TVs, etc.

-For information regarding the differences between a user interface and the user experience, see the [glossary]({{< relref "glossary" >}}).
+For information regarding differences between user interface and user experience, see the [glossary]({{< relref "glossary" >}}).

 Device Types
 ------------